yihui/shiny-apps/README.md

-# shiny-apps
-Some of my weird Shiny apps
+A collection of some of my Shiny apps mostly for fun.